hs950559/coryrylan.com/_posts/2015-04-02-the-technical-treadmill-of-software-development.md

 of date.
 The more specific the technology the more likely it will be out of date.
 I try to buy books that have lasting knowledge that I can apply to any technology.
 Some of these could be '<a href="http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882" target="_blank">Clean Code</a>' by Robert Martin (Uncle Bob) or '<a href="http://www.amazon.com/The-Software-Craftsman-Professionalism-Pragmatism/dp/0134052501" target="_blank">The Software Craftsman</a>' by Sandro Mancuso.
-These books teach long lasting knowledge that will make you a better programmer overall.
+These books teach long-lasting knowledge that will make you a better programmer overall.

 ###Blogs and Articles